LarsGKodehode/lesson-example-node/README.md

 node --help
 ```

 Check the version of node you are currently running.
-ALso a quick check to see if node is setup correctly.
+Also a quick check to see if node is setup correctly.
 ```sh
 node --version
 node -v